thesadatiya/Om-Sadatiya/README.md

 - 👋 Hi, I’m @Om-Sadatiya
 - 👀 I’m interested in Programming, Guitar, Automobiles, Football
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently in Grade 11th

 <!---
 Om-Sadatiya/Om-Sadatiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.